- Death & Loss of Life

 Grief can and will affect our physical bodies.
 PTSD is not imagined.
-We may wake up after loss and appear to have aged decades.
+We may wake up after a loss and appear to have aged decades.
 This can be like an internal war, affecting our physical and spiritual bodies.
-If you are experiencing PTSD, you will want the help of medical professionals or intervention.
+If you are experiencing PTSD symptoms, you will want the help of medical professionals or intervention.
 There is nothing wrong with this.

 Increase Your Happiness